CAAPIM/iOS-MAS-SDK/GUIDELINES.md

-# CA Technologies Objective-C Style Guide
+# Broadcom Objective-C Style Guide

 This document describes the Objective-C coding style of the iOS Mobile SDK team.
 This guideline is recommended to comply with all Objective-C implementations of our products.

 ## Review Apple Official Coding Guideline